ovavourakis/MRIArtefactDetection/README.md

 ## Repository Structure

 * `training`: train the model on a dataset and perform inference on the test-set
-* `inference`: perform inference on a dataset using pre-trained weights
+* `inference`: perform inference on a test dataset using pre-trained weights
 * `evaluation`: evaluate model performance on test set
 * `deprecated`: older scripts for future reference